 \subsection{The SSVEP Signal}

-The stimulus in BCI SSVEP spellers characteristically leads to the SSVEP signal $x$ (received through the EEG) that mostly comprises of the frequency components $A_f\cos(2\pi ft + \phi_f)$ (where $t=n/f_s$ due to sampling) at the harmonics\footref{myfoot1} $f=kf_y$ (integer $k$) of the stimulation frequency $f_y$.
-The entire spectrum (up to typically $100$ Hz as far as the information content, which is corrupted by the noise and interfered with other ongoing processes in the brain, is concerned) is surely spanned, but the components of the harmonics are larger, i.e., $A_{kf_y}>>A_f>0$ for $f\neq kf_y$ \cite{bci_speller,cca-jfpm} (cf. also the spectrum example in Fig. \ref{fig:bcisystem}).
-Then the target identification problem in this setting can be perhaps solved by the detection of the peaks across harmonics up to a certain degree in the Fourier spectrum of the received SSVEP signal.
-Namely, one can decide for the character whose harmonics are most covered by the received spectrum.
-However, we emphasize that the harmonics are generally not observable in the spectrum as orthogonal components since the signal duration $T$ yields only a low frequency resolution $\delta \hat{w}=\frac{2\pi}{Tf_s}$ rad in normalized radian frequency and $\delta f = \frac{\delta \hat{w}}{2\pi}f_s=\frac{1}{T}$ Hz in cyclic frequency (where $T$ is short, e.g., $T=0.4$ seconds).
+The stimulus in BCI SSVEP spellers characteristically leads to the SSVEP signal $x$ that mostly comprises of the frequency components $A_f\cos(2\pi ft + \phi_f)$ (where $t=n/f_s$ due to sampling) at the harmonics $f=kf_y$ (integer $k$) of the stimulation frequency $f_y$.
+The entire spectrum (up to typically $100$ Hz as far as the information content, which is corrupted by the noise and interfered with other ongoing processes in the brain, is concerned) is spanned, but the components of the harmonics are larger, i.e., $A_{kf_y}>>A_f>0$ for $f\neq kf_y$ \cite{bci_speller,cca-jfpm} (cf. also the spectrum example in Fig. \ref{fig:bcisystem}).
+Then the target identification problem in this setting can be perhaps solved by the detection of the peaks across harmonics up to a certain degree in the Fourier spectrum of the SSVEP signal.
+Namely, one can decide for the character whose harmonics are most covered by the spectrum.
+However, the harmonics are generally not observable in the spectrum as orthogonal components since the signal duration $T$ yields only a low frequency resolution $\delta \hat{w}=\frac{2\pi}{Tf_s}$ rad in normalized radian frequency and $\delta f = \frac{\delta \hat{w}}{2\pi}f_s=\frac{1}{T}$ Hz in cyclic frequency (where $T$ is short).